anadeem717/3-Card-Poker-Networked/README.md

    ```bash
    mvn exec:java
    ```
-4. When prompted, enter the server's IP address and the port number (default: `5000`).
+4. When prompted, enter the server's IP address and the port number

 ### Note
 Ensure the client and server are running on the same port.